 Where to Stay: All Vegan Airbnb!
 With breakfast included!
 There’s also a cat.
 Yes, please.
 (Get $40 off your first Airbnb booking with this link).

-5. Warsaw – 47 Vegan Restaurants
+5. Warsaw, Poland: 47 Vegan Restaurants

 Many vegan travelers have expressed their surprise upon arriving in Warsaw and finding a plethora of vegan restaurants.
 Jub of TikiTouringKiwi even called it the “new Berlin of the East” because of the incredible vegan food in Warsaw.
 The offerings are diverse, from restaurants serving vegan versions of traditional Polish food, to burger joints, vegan sushi places, bistros, and vegan hot dog trucks.
 Best of all, you’ll find the prices here much lower than more touristed Western European countries.

 Resources: Check out Bright Nomad’s Vegan Travel Tips for Warsaw and Vegans with Appetites’ Foodies Guide to Eating Vegan in Warsaw.
 If you’re going to be traveling around the country, Bounding Over Our Steps has a very informative article on Being Vegan in Poland.

-6. Madrid – 26 Vegan Restaurants
+6. Amsterdam, the Netherlands – 38 Vegan Restaurants

-Change from 2017: +4 vegan restaurants, +1 in list
+Change from 2018: +12 vegan restaurants, +1 in ranking

-Amsterdam is known for being pretty environmentally conscious, with bike highways (seriously, bikers scared me way more than car drivers in Amsterdam), but the Dutch capital wasn’t even on 2017’s list with “only” 12 vegan restaurants in Amsterdam when we checked last year.
-In the past year, Amsterdam has over DOUBLED the number of vegan establishments in the city.
+Amsterdam is known for being pretty environmentally conscious, with its infamous bike highways (seriously, bikers scared me way more than car drivers in Amsterdam).
+Still, the Dutch capital wasn’t even on 2017’s vegan-friendly cities in Europe list with “only” 12 vegan restaurants in Amsterdam.
+In the past couple of years, Amsterdam has TRIPLED the number of vegan establishments in the city.
 If that doesn’t prove that veganism is the future, we don’t know what is.
 (Or maybe it’s just all the vegans in Amsterdam getting the munchies?)

 Resources: VeganAmsterdam.org is your one-stop shop for all things vegan Amsterdam.
 The website has reviews for vegan, vegetarian, and vegan-friendly restaurants in Amsterdam, talks about vegan grocery shopping in Amsterdam, and keeps you up to date with all the latest openings and news.

-Change from 2017: +2 vegan restaurants, -3 on list
+Change from 2018: +7 vegan restaurants, +1 on list

 Napfenyes Restaurant is probably the most famous vegan restaurant in Budapest and serves up Hungarian food veganized.
 There are also several veggie burger joints, some of the best falafel I’ve had outside of NYC at Hummus Bar, and an artisanal all vegan cheese shop (say whaaa)!
 There’s also a monthly vegan pop up market!